 • "Pursue what is meaningful (not what is expedient)"

 Ten million copies sold.
-Apparently, millions of people were starving for someone to tell them how to live.
+Millions of people were starving for someone to tell them how to live.
 And mean it.

 In 2024, Peterson launched Peterson Academy with his daughter Mikhaila.
-Over 40,000 students enrolled during the beta.
-Courses span philosophy, psychology, and neuroscience.
+By April 2025, enrollment reached 41,000 students with 78 courses spanning philosophy, psychology, neuroscience, and theology.

-The logic is pure Peterson: if the traditional education system has become corrupted by ideology, build an alternative that does it right.
+The logic is pure Peterson: if the traditional education system has become corrupted, build an alternative that does it right.

-His latest book, "We Who Wrestle with God: Perceptions of the Divine" (2024), goes deeper into religious territory.
-It's an analytical reading of biblical narratives, exploring how these ancient stories structure human consciousness.
+His latest book, "We Who Wrestle with God: Perceptions of the Divine" (2024), goes deeper into religious territory, analyzing how biblical narratives structure human consciousness.

 Christianity Today praised parts of his exegesis while criticizing its theological precision.
 The Guardian was characteristically hostile.
 Peterson kept wrestling with the texts anyway.